 STC recognizes that not all code enforcement officers and building professionals can attend our in-person sea turtle lighting workshops.
 After listening to requests from code enforcement officers across the state of Florida, STC has developed a condensed, online version of the lighting workshop, which can be found on our YouTube channel.
 Here are the three sections:

 Stakeholders from across the state of Florida have recognized the need to educate coastal real estate agents about local lighting ordinances and the benefit of turtle friendly lighting.
 If a family is considering moving to Florida from out of state, a real estate agent may be the first person that they will interact with.
 STC believes real estate agents have a responsibility to educate potential buyers about sea turtle nesting and the restrictions that coastal properties must follow.
-We are in the process of engaging and forming relationships with coastal real estate companies to provide this information to their clients.

 Click on the images below to download a flyer about beach flashlights, a brochure about STC’s lighting program, a guide about sea turtle friendly fixtures and bulbs, or a general brochure about the problem of sea turtles and artificial light.